 For those with a familiarity with Japanese culture, Penguin Highway pays dividends.
 With the bulk of the movie’s timeline set during a summer, there’s the requisite inclusion of Obon, and the moment where you spy a classmate decked out in a yukata.
 There’s the muted boundary between the suburban and the pastoral, with the stalks of vibrant bamboo outside of onee-san’s flat or the verdant flora that masks a penguin hideaway.
 Expectantly, a meticulous amount of detail is visible, whether in a near photo-realistic street sign, or the layout of a train car.

 Director Hiroyasu Ishida and Studio Colorido’s ode to youthful enthusiasm and wonder is thoroughly infectious.
 More than just mere entertainment, it’s a film with a multitude of gentle messages, from striving for greatness to just how intriguingly complex our world is.
 Auteurs like Miyazaki, Shinkai, and Hosoda have crafted masterpieces that show the capability of animation.
 Penguin Highway’s Ishida seems poised to join the pantheon.

 One last thing: be sure to stay for the closing song, Utada Hiraku’s “Good Night”.
 As one of the more lyrically ambiguous tracks on Hatsukoi, I was a bit perplexed by it.
-Closing the film, it seems like Aoyama’s thoughts and has given the piece new significance.
+Closing the film, it echos many of Aoyama’s thoughts and gives the piece new significance.

 Penguin Highway in now playing at selected theatres.